 Away from mains sewerage, there are many treatment options to consider.
 Treatment usually involves a combination of different methods to separate out solids, deal with disease carrying organisms, and remove nutrients.
 Some options could be of interest if you’re on the mains but want to reclaim the nutrients you’re flushing away.

 At CAT we’ve been using ecological sewage treatment systems including reed beds and composting toilets for decades.
-We run several courses, sell technical publications, and our experts may also be able to offer consultancy advice.
+We run several courses and sell technical publications.
 You may need help from a sanitation expert in order to get the system passed by the Environment Agency (or other relevant body).

 Where mains sewerage is available, you can just concentrate on water conservation and other environmental measures.
 The mains is an efficient way of disposing of material that’s otherwise difficult to treat on a small scale.